ADULT SURVIVAL IMMERSION COURSE

 This weekend will be a fun little mash-up of skills; with focused archery basics one day, and the other day, "sinking in" to the land to listen and to learn about birds, the way they communicate, and what they can tell you about what's happening on the land nearby.
 We will use all of these skills and practice sensory awareness on the landscape.

 Practice your skills in real time.
 Join us on a 3-day survival trip, bringing nothing but yourself, your team, the clothes on your back, and your knowledge.
 This is a Friday AM-Sunday afternoon trip!

 Note: This course is meant to be taken in full.
 The Monthly payment option is a payment plan that represents the whole, not a choose-your-month option.
 You are responsible for paying the full tuition by the end of the course regardless of missed class time.

 Enroll by paying $2025 up front (Book Below)

 Enroll with an initial $225 nonrefundable deposit, then pay $180 monthly until the end of the class, $2025 total.
 You are responsible for paying the full amount ($2025) by the end of the course, regardless of any missed class time throughout the year (Book Below)

 If enrolling in BOTH the Naturalist and Survival Immersion Courses, please register by clicking that option below.
 You'll pay a deposit to reserve your spot and an instructor will contact you with further payment options.
 A %15 total discount is accounted for in this option's cost (Book Below)

 We offer tuition discounts for Veterans and Tribal Members.
+We cannot offer additional subsidies on the dual enrollment option.
 For info and inquiries on these discounts or need-based subsidy, email email@example.com